-Canvas: uwm.edu/canvas.
-For information on how to use Canvas, please visit v.
+Canvas: uwm.edu/canvas/.
+For information on how to use Canvas, please visit uwm.edu/canvas/students/.

-Lecture notes, problem sets with solutions as well as other course material will be made available on Canvas.
+Course material will be made available on Canvas.
 It is expected that you visit the course website regularly as important information and announcements may be posted there as well.